majakwani/majakwani/README.md

 - 👋 Hi, I’m @majakwani
 - 👀 I’m interested in learning about new web related technologies like javascript, ReactJS, VueJs and also about front-end technologies
-- 🌱 I’m currently learning ReactJs from Scrimba.com through a course taught by Bob Ziroll.
+- 🌱 I’m currently learning to integrate ReactJS with Typescript.
+I am planning to start learning about back-end technologies such as NodeJS, MongoDB and Express.
 - 💞️ I’m looking to collaborate on any Web related Projects that I can add value to.
 - 📫 How to reach me anasjakwani72@gmail.com/ LinkedIn: https://www.linkedin.com/in/anas-jakwani/